 Exceeding the three day trade limit will restrict your account from placing further day trades for 90 days.
 However, if you can't be successful placing three trades a week, having more can and will be detrimental.

 There's a misconception that being limited to three day trades a week is a bad thing.
 It's not.
 Especially if you're new.
 It helps keep you in check and you can grow your account to $25,000 instead of blowing it up.
 However, if you are over 25k in your account and you would like to remove the PDT protection, you can "disable pattern day trade protection" in the mobile app.

-You can only make three-day trades in a five trading day period unless you have at least $25,000 of equity in your Instant or Gold account at the end of the previous day.
+So you know you can only make three-day trades in a five trading day period unless you have at least $25,000 of equity in your Instant or Gold account at the end of the previous day.

 I know this sounds tricky, but it just means that to day trade today, you need to have had more than $25,000 in your account at the end of the day yesterday.